cfogelklou/os-concepts-for-dummies/README.md

 ```

-The main program thread now sleeps until there is something to process, running continuously and checking the \_rxflag variable.
+The uart_task thread now sleeps until there is something to process, no longer consuming 100% CPU

 ```cpp
 int uart_task(){